crvs/KDTree/README.md

 - builds the tree in one go (does not support adding nodes, the tree is built from a list of points and cannot be altered afterwards)
 - points are assumed to be STL vectors
 - it provides the following queries:
     - nearest neighbor
     - neighbors within a given distance
+    - k nearest neighbours

 ## License and copyright